Army of the South: History

 Johnston had a total of less than 25,000 men, with at least 1,300 men without rifles and with a shortage of artillery and wagons.

-Johnston initially hoped to concentrate his forces at Fayetesville, North Carolina and attack part of Sherman's forces while it was crossing the Cape Fear River.
+Johnston initially hoped to concentrate his forces at Fayetteville, North Carolina and attack part of Sherman's forces while it was crossing the Cape Fear River.
 But Sherman moved more rapidly than Johnston anticipated and another Union force was advancing from Wilmington to Goldsboro, which was on Johnston's flank.
-Johnston decided that remaining at Fayetesville was too risky, so he retreated back to Smithfield to concentrate his army.
+Johnston decided that remaining at Fayetteville was too risky, so he retreated back to Smithfield to concentrate his army.
 Meanwhile, he continued to look for an opportunity to attack an isolated portion of the Union force, hoping to overwhelm that part before the rest of Sherman's force could reach it.

 On March 18, Hampton and Wheeler reported that the two wings of Sherman's force were separated by twelve miles and a day's march from each other.
 Johnston decided to take advantage of the distance between the Union wings and attack Henry W. Slocum's wing near Bentonville.
 According to his plans, Hampton's cavalry would slow down the Union advance while the Confederate infantry deployed behind them; he believed that if he could defeat Slocum's wing and destroy the Union wagon train with it, he might have a chance to defeat the remainder of the Union army.
 The Confederate infantry arrived at Bentonville on the 19th, with Bragg's force deployed on the left and Stewart's Army of the Tennessee on the right; due to inaccurate maps, Hardee failed to arrive until late morning and so was used as a reserve force.
 The attack hit the Union XIV Corps and routed the two divisions on the Union left; James D. Morgan's division on the right held its ground against multiple Confederate attacks.
 The Union units rallied near the Harper House and, reinforced by the XX Corps, managed to hold against additional Confederate charges.
 Sherman's other wing arrived during the night and formed on the right of Slocum's wing; Johnston refused his left to protect his line of retreat.
 He remained at Bentonville for two days, hoping that Sherman would make another costly assault like at the Battle of Kennesaw Mountain, but Sherman failed to do so.